 The president also said that China wanted to make a deal more than he did.
 According to Trump, the tariffs benefit the US economy and generate “billions of dollars.”

 Trump said the signing of any future trade deal between the US and China would take place “in our country.”
-He added that Iowa, a that continues to support Trump despite the inquiry, or “somewhere in farm country” would be the preferred location.
+He added that Iowa, a swing state that continues to support Trump despite the impeachment inquiry, or “somewhere in farm country” would be the preferred location.

 Initial hopes for an agreement